 In light of this development, U.S. taxpayers with undeclared foreign accounts in Non-Swiss Financial Institutions should explore their voluntary disclosure options as soon as possible.
 For this purpose, they should contact an experienced international tax law firm that specializes in this field.

-Contact the Experienced International Tax Law Firm of Sherayzen Law Office, PLLC for Professional Help With Your Undeclared Accounts
+Contact the Experienced International Tax Law Firm of Sherayzen Law Office, Ltd. for Professional Help With Your Undeclared Accounts

 If you have undeclared foreign accounts, foreign income or foreign business entities, you are encouraged to contact the international tax law firm of Sherayzen Law Office as soon as possible.
 Our team of experienced tax professionals specializes in this area of law, including the preparation of all necessary legal documents and tax forms.
 We have helped hundreds of U.S. taxpayers around the world and we can help You!